Loading...

 11. Sending you marketing information

-You may, at any time, ask us and/or other members of the Synpulse Network not to send marketing information to you by following the unsubscribe instructions in communications from us, or contacting us in the way described in section 12 below.
+You may, at any time, ask us and/or other members of the Synpulse Group not to send marketing information to you by following the unsubscribe instructions in communications from us, or contacting us in the way described in section 12 below.

 12. Contact